epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

    3.b.iii Stratified mean expression by distance and cell type 3.c RQ3 - How does PIG expression change in plaque proximity?
-   3.c.i Binned means, confidence intervals, and ANOVA evidence 3.c.ii Per-gene distance regressions, FDR control, and “distance-to-half-expression”
+   3.c.i Binned means, confidence intervals, and ANOVA evidence 3.c.ii Per-gene distance regressions, FDR control, and "distance-to-half-expression"

 4. Predictive Modeling: Inferring Plaque Distance
    4.a RQ4 - When modeling plaque distance, which features are most important?